An ‘adventurous’ trip to Thailand would not be complete without trying one of the country’s exotic snacks: insects. (Eating Insects in Thailand)

 – meaty / the biggest at around 3.5″!!!

 - Bamboo Worms (Non Pai or Rod Duan)

 – cheesy after taste

 – soft and chewy

 • • •

-Like I’ve already mentioned, eating insects (or worms, arachnids, etc.) can be quite an experience and you can benefit greatly from the nutritional value that you can get from them!
+Like I’ve already mentioned, eating insects in Thailand can be quite an experience and you can even benefit greatly from the nutritional value you can get from them!

 If however, you really can’t stomach these things, you can simply opt for the usual flavorful Thai dishes that are known for being rich and tasty!

 (» READ: The Top 10 Chiang Mai Street Food Dishes!)